 After the performance, the audience-now-participants were invited into the studio for an exhibition of original drawings, prints, paintings, sculptures and masks, all for sale.
 The proceeds of a thousand euros were given to needy families in Orvieto and in Bethlehem.
 The event reflected the very purpose of St. Francis in his original living crèche in the village of Greccio, while introducing some creative innovation to the traditionalism of exhibiting manger scenes at Christmastide, so beloved by the people of Umbria.

-This has been our subtle progress from studying in situ art to making art in situ for a community; from renewing a respect for tradition to contributing to that tradition.
+Thus has been our progress from studying in situ art to making art in situ for a community; from renewing a respect for tradition to contributing to that tradition.

 An earlier version of this essay appeared in Comment magazine, September 17, 2012 here.
 It appears in the Introduction to Skillen’s book Putting Art (back) in its Place (Hendrickson Publishers, October 2016).